 A new understanding of the oral microbiome is shaping how we think about caries, periodontal and other oral diseases.
-Oral disease may be a factor in diseases far removed from the mouth, such as heart and lung disease, cancer, and some autoimmune diseases.
-While the traditional view held that oral diseases were caused by a small number of specific pathogens, we now think of the oral microbiome as an ecosystem of finely tuned bacterial, fungal, and viral communities that all contribute to oral microbiome equilibrium.
+Oral disease may be a factor in diseases far removed from the mouth.
+These include heart and lung disease, cancer, Alzheimer’s and some autoimmune diseases.
+We dentists used to believe that oral diseases were caused by a small number of specific pathogens.
+However, we now think of the oral microbiome as an ecosystem of bacterial, fungal, and viral communities in oral microbiome equilibrium.

-Advances in ‘omics studies (metabolomics, transcriptomics, genomics, etc.) have provided researchers and scientists with the technologies to better characterize microbiome profiles.
-Having previously done this type of gut microbiome profiling for my “leaky” gut, I was curious if there were any companies out there that could do the same for my oral microbiome or “leaky” mouth.
+Advances in ‘omics studies (metabolomics, transcriptomics, genomics, etc.) have provided researchers with new technologies to characterize microbiomes.
+Having already done gut microbiome profiling for my “leaky” gut, I was curious if there were any companies out there that could do the same for my oral microbiome or “leaky” mouth.

-I had previously tried an oral DNA sampling test; however, the PCR technology used by that company is now outdated in comparison with newer technologies such as the Next Generation Sequencing (NGS) that is offered by CosmosID.
-I decided to try CosmosID after it was recommended to me by a good friend and respected periodontist, Dr. Alvin Danenberg.
+I had previously tried an oral DNA sampling test.
+However, that company’s PCR technology is now outdated.
+Newer technologies such as the Next Generation Sequencing (NGS) are offered by CosmosID.
+I decided to try CosmosID after a recommendation by a good friend and respected periodontist, Dr. Alvin Danenberg.

-The instructions were straightforward and only required me to swab the inside of my cheek and mix the swab into the blue vial containing a clear liquid.
-The whole process altogether took ~3 minutes.
-In comparison to gut microbiome testing, which requires a fecal sample for testing (yuck), the oral microbiome test was quick and painless.
-The only reservations I had was my skepticism that a simple cheek swab would be able to provide any insightful information about my oral microbiome.
-Regardless, I sent the vials back to the lab and waited patiently to receive my results.
+The instructions were straightforward.
+I swabbed the inside of my cheek and mixed the swab into the blue vial of clear liquid.
+The whole process took about 3 minutes.
+Unlike gut microbiome testing, which requires a fecal sample for testing (yuck), the oral microbiome test was quick and painless.
+The only reservation I had was whether a simple cheek swab could provide any insight into my oral microbiome.
+Nevertheless, I sent the vials back to the lab and waited patiently to receive my results.
 Would CosmosID reveal the microbes living in my mouth?

-To my pleasant surprise, the results from the CosmosID test were much more comprehensive than my previous testing with PCR technology.
-The test was able to identify 261 strains of bacteria, 6 species of fungi, and 23 viruses within my oral microbiome.
-I was impressed to see that the test had also taken into account the often disregarded, yet extremely abundant, fungal and viral components in my oral cavity.
+To my pleasant surprise, the results from the CosmosID test were much more comprehensive than my previous PCR tests.
+The test identified 261 strains of bacteria, 6 species of fungi, and 23 viruses within my oral microbiome.
+I was impressed to see the test included the often overlooked, yet abundant, fungal and viral components in my oral cavity.

-While the information provided based on the categories above can be confusing, CosmosID also offers visual diagrams.
-I was most amazed by this aspect of CosmosID is what amazed me the most— the ability to organize the abundance of bacteria, fungi, and viruses into colorful, visually appealing, and comprehensive diagrams.
+Since the taxonomic information above can be confusing, CosmosID also offers visual diagrams.
+I was most amazed by this aspect of CosmosID.
+That is, I could organize so many bacteria, fungi, and viruses into colorful, visually appealing, and comprehensive diagrams.

 Such as the diagrams shown below:

-In order to get actionable information simply listing what is in my oral microbiome is not sufficient.
-I need to be able to compare my sample to a healthy cohort.
-Although, the platform is capable of making comparisons within and between large cohorts, the size of the healthy cohort we used to compare datasets derived from my oral sample is limited, so that we must take the results with some caution.
+In order to get actionable information, simply listing what is in my oral microbiome is not enough.
+I needed to compare my sample to a healthy cohort.
+The platform can compare within and between large cohorts.
+However, the size of the healthy comparison cohort is limited, so that we must take the results with some caution.

-With the help of CosmosID’s chief science officer, Dr. Nur A Hasan, I was able to compare my oral microbiome data to the oral microbiome datasets (n=34) derived from buccal mucosa, saliva, tongue, throat, supra- and subgingival plaque of healthy individuals. http://www.homd.org.
-We noticed that I have a higher abundance of Streptococcus mutans— a bacterial strain that is associated with oral diseases such as dental caries and gum disease.
-I also contained high abundances of Actinomyces timonensis, viral Streptococcus phages, and fungal Nosema bombycis.
-Additionally, Shannon species alpha diversity index of my sample looks similar to that of buccal mucosa, lower than saliva and higher than supragingival plaque (see the figure below).
-Shannon index measures the number of species in a sample but scales them based on the evenness of the community.
+With the help of CosmosID’s chief science officer, Dr. Nur A Hasan, I compared my oral microbiome data to datasets (n=34) derived from buccal mucosa, saliva, tongue, throat, supra- and subgingival plaque of healthy individuals. http://www.homd.org.
+We noticed that I have a higher relative abundance of Streptococcus mutans.
+This species is associated with oral diseases such as dental caries and gum disease.
+I also contained high ratios of Actinomyces timonensis, viral Streptococcus phages, and fungal Nosema bombycis.
+Additionally, the Shannon species alpha diversity index of my sample is similar to that of my buccal mucosa, but lower than saliva and higher than supragingival plaque (see figure below).
+The Shannon index measures the number of species in a sample but scales them based on the evenness of the community.

-Principal Coordinate analysis based on beta diversity (i.e., diversity dissimilarities based on microbial composition and abundance) of my samples (red circles below) revealed that my oral microbiome didn’t clustered with any of the buccal mucosa, saliva, tongue, throat, supra- and subgingival plaque samples as they did within each sample type.
+A Principal Coordinate analysis is based on beta diversity (i.e., diversity dissimilarities based on microbial composition and abundance).
+My samples (red circles below) revealed that my oral microbiome didn’t cluster with any of the buccal mucosa, saliva, tongue, throat, supra- and subgingival plaque samples, as they did within each sample type.
 This also makes sense since the sample I sent in was merely a swab of the inside of my cheek.

-Due to the myriad of genetic, immune regulatory, and environmental factors, the oral microbiome composition alters on a daily, even hourly, basis.
-So it is hard to say whether or not the differences in my oral microbiome contribute to my susceptibility to periodontal disease.
-However, the oral microbial profiling specificity has the potential to be harnessed for future salivary diagnostics and biomarker testing for systemic diseases.
+Due to many genetic, immune regulatory, and environmental factors, the oral microbiome composition alters on a daily, even hourly, basis.
+So, it is hard to say if the differences in my oral microbiome contribute to my periodontal disease.
+However, we could harness the oral microbial profiling specificity for future salivary diagnostics and biomarker testing for systemic diseases.

 Curious to learn more about the mouth?
 Want to learn more ways to maintain microbial balance in the mouth?